-If cholesterol is not the primary cause of heart disease, what is?
+If high cholesterol is not the primary cause of heart disease, what is?

-Chronic inflammation, not cholesterol, is the real danger
+Chronic inflammation, not high cholesterol, is the real danger

 We all have experienced inflammation at one point or another; for example, when you bang your knee, sprain your ankle or get a cut on your finger.

 Whenever there is an injury or infection, our body kick-starts a chain of bio-chemical events, that prepares the site of injury for repair, restoration and healing.
 Blood rushes to the site of injury.
 Your immune system gets into an alert mode – sending specialized immune cells and other chemicals to neutralize the invading pathogens such as bacteria and viruses.
 This is when you experience those tell-tale signs of inflammation such as pain, heat, swelling and redness.

 This is acute inflammation, a type where symptoms are visible and painful but temporary.
 These symptoms go away as soon as the trigger is gone.
 This is a natural and important part of your body’s natural healing mechanism.